 For an increasing number of kids these days playing sports doesn't end with the school year.
-If anything, the competitive intensity of the all-star, tournament, travel ball, and sports camps that fill up their summer vacations, means increased athletic exposures and increased risk of mild traumatic brain injury or concussion.
+If anything, the competitive intensity of the all-star, tournament, travel ball, showcases, and sports camps that fill up their summer vacations, means increased athletic exposures and increased risk of mild traumatic brain injury or concussion.

 And, because summer sports are less likely to be staffed by an athletic trainer or other health care professional with specialized expertise in recognizing and treating concussion, parents need to be especially vigilant to the signs and symptoms of concussion.

-Concussion, often referred to as a "ding" or a "bell ringer," is no joke.
-Concussions can have enduring cognitive (e.g. functions of the brain involving thinking, concentrating, learning, and reasoning), physical, and emotional effects.
-They are often undiagnosed and improperly managed, because many health care professionals, coaches, and school/athletic personnel have not kept abreast of the most recent identification and treatment guidelines.
-Thus, it is especially important for parents and athletes to stay informed.
+Concussion, still referred to by some as a "ding" or a "bell ringer," is no joke.
+Concussions can have a lasting effect on cognition (e.g. functions of the brain involving thinking, concentrating, learning, and reasoning), as well as physical, and emotional effects, such as depression.
+They are often undiagnosed and improperly managed because many health care professionals, coaches, and school/athletic personnel have not kept abreast of the most recent identification and treatment guidelines.
+As a result it is especially important for parents and athletes to stay informed.

 With the guidance of athletic trainers, neuropsychologists, and physicians with specific expertise in concussions, high schools across the country are facing this public health menace head on.
-Concussion education and management programs are sprouting up in response to new national and international concussion guidelines, the enactment of concussion safety laws in a all but a handful of states (federal legislation is pending), and injury lawsuits.
+Concussion education and management programs are sprouting up in response to new national and international concussion guidelines, the enactment of concussion safety laws in virtually every state (federal legislation is pending), and injury lawsuits.